1

 Job description

-Provides care to patients undergoing cardiac and vascular procedures.
+Novant Health is seeking a Cardiovascular Invasive Specialist to provide care to patients undergoing cardiac and vascular procedures.
 Collaborates with physicians and other team members to assess, implement and evaluate patient care in accordance with current policies and procedures.
+Come join a remarkable team where quality care meets quality service, in every dimension, every time.

 • If EMT-P, two (2) years of acute care hospital experience, required.

-• If RTR, RRT, RCIS, RCES, CVT or VI one (1) year of experience. preferred.
+• If RTR, RRT, RCIS, RCES, CVT or VI one (1) year of experience, required.

 • Licensure/Certification: Registered Nurse (RN)-North Carolina Board of Nursing License Registered Radiology Technologist (RTR) -ARRT Radiology OR Emergency Medical Technician-Paramedic (EMT-P) credentialing/accreditation and/or Paramedic associate degree from an appropriately recognized Paramedic program.
 Or Technologist Registry OR Respiratory Therapist-licensed by the North Carolina Respiratory Care Board (NCRCB) AND Credentialed by the National Board of Respiratory Care (NBRC) as RRT.
 OR Registered Cardiac Invasive Specialist, Registered Cardiac Electrophysiology Specialist, Cardiovascular Tech, and Vascular Intervention-graduate of an accredited Cardiovascular Program.
-If the Cardiovascular Invasive Specialist (CIS) is not an RN or an RTR with CI or VI certification, they must obtain either the Registered Cardiovascular Invasive Specialist (RCIS) or Registered Cardiac Electrophysiology Specialist (RCES) credential within 24 months of hire, or as soon as the minimum case volume required to sit for the exam is completed, whichever occurs first, for continued employment, requirement.
+If the Cardiovascular Invasive Specialist (CIS) is not a RN, RTR with CI or VI certification, he/she must obtain their Registered Cardiovascular Invasive Specialist (RCIS) or Registered Cardiac Electrophysiology Specialist (RCES) within 24 months of hire for continued employment, required.

 • Pass yearly Cardiac Dysrhythmias Test.